-- A. Maximum capital gains rates-for sales prior to May 6, 2003, the maximum tax rate on net long-term gains (that is, on capital assets held more than 12 months or inherited with a new basis per IRC 1014) in excess of net short-term capital losses is 20% (10% for individuals in the 10% or15% tax bracket).
-For sales after May 6, 2003, a 15% maximum rate replaces the 20% rate, and a 5% rate replaces the 10% rate for individuals in a 10% or 15% tax bracket.
-The 5% rate is reduced to zero for tax years beginning after December 31, 2007.
-[IRC 1(h), 1222, and 1223(11)].
-A 25% top rate applies to net capital gains attributable to unrecaptured section 1250 gain (IRC 1(h)(f))(D)] and a 28% top rate applies to net long-term gains on "collectibles" (defined in IRC 408(m)). - Short-term gains (on assets held one year or less) are included in ordinary income. - The benefit of these maximum rate provisions does not apply to the extent net capital gain is elected to be included in investment income for purposes of computing deductible investment interest expense under IRC 163(d). - B. Net capital losses-are deductible against ordinary income up to \$3,000 (\$1,500 for married filling separately) per year [IRC 1211(b)].
-For carryover purposes, under IRC 1212(b)(2), such capital loss ("CL") deduction "uses up" net short-term capital losses first, and is the lesser of: - Such CL deduction [that is, such \$3,000 (or \$1,500) amount or the lesser amount of net CL1 or - Taxable income after adding back (a) said CL deduction and (b) personal exemptions (with any allowable deduction over gross income for such year taken into account as negative taxable income).
+- Short-term gains (on assets held one year or less) are included in ordinary income. - The benefit of these maximum rate provisions does not apply to the extent net capital gain is elected to be included in investment income for purposes of computing deductible investment interest expense under IRC 163(d). - B. Net capital losses-are deductible against ordinary income up to \$3,000 (\$1,500 for married filing separately) per year [IRC 1211(b)].
+For carryover purposes, under IRC 1212(b)(2), such capital loss ("CL") deduction "uses up" net short-term capital losses first, and is the lesser of: - Such CL deduction [that is, such \$3,000 (or \$1,500) amount or the lesser amount of net CL] or - Taxable income after adding back (a) said CL deduction and (b) personal exemptions (with any allowable deduction over gross income for such year taken into account as negative taxable income).